Airini/FEECa/README.md

 differential equations (PDEs) that allows for a universal treatment of a large number of physical problems.

-FEECa implements the abstract, mathematical concepts of FEEC and provides a full-fledged basis form generated and framework for computations on differential forms.
+[FEECa][docu] implements the abstract, mathematical concepts of FEEC and provides a full-fledged basis form generated and framework for computations on differential forms.
 It handles polynomial differential forms in arbitrary dimensions and implements monomial as well as Bernstein bases for polynomials.
 The package